akshay-404/code-snippets/readme.md

 30-06-2024: Added a currency exchange rate calculator using the 'openexchangerates.org' API. 💰

 27-01-2025: Added an automated Python script to login to IIT_BHU wifi via browser. 🛜

+14-04-2025: Added a more advanced wifi login using request module and with GUI. 🔑